Updated: Nov 27, 2022

 What about a Christmas rescue dog?

 Thinking of adopting an older dog instead?
 Always commendable to choose a dog in need, but unless you’re a Christmas recluse, I’d still recommend holding out until a calmer time.
 As with puppies, settling into a new home can be difficult for a rescue dog.
 Rescue dogs are often really exhausted from the stress they’ve had to deal with, and some need weeks of just sleeping.
 They need their new owners to have time to just be with them.
 As with puppies, they need calmness and stability and time!
 Expecting them to deal with the excitement of Christmas as soon as they arrive is a big ask.So if you really want a puppy, why not clear some time in your calendar during spring (as an added bonus, spring/summer puppies are often easier to toilet train than winter ones as they tend to find going out in the warmer weather less objectionable), take your time to find a reputable breeder and to research the breed of dog that will be most suited to your lifestyle.
-If you’re thinking of getting the dog for someone else, why not tell them of your intentions, and get them this wonderful DVD about caring for a puppy as a stocking filler, and enjoy Christmas without the added worry of a new furry arrival!
+If you’re thinking of getting the dog for someone else, why not tell them of your intentions, and get them our book about caring for a puppy as a stocking filler, and enjoy Christmas without the added worry of a new furry arrival!